SeranC/Synchronized-Brainwave-Dataset-Kaggle-/README.md

-# Synchronized Brainwave Dataset
+# Synchronized Brainwave Dataset Capston
-This repository is used for a passion project on the Synchronized Brainwave Dataset.
+This repository is used for the capstone project on the Synchronized Brainwave Dataset.